argumentcomputer/user-manual/src/07-reference.md

 ### `nil`

-`nil` is boolean false ans also the empty list.
+`nil` is boolean false and can also represent the empty list.

 It has its own type differently from other symbols.